 4. In-use shots

-It gives them the idea of how the product will look like in real life and how would they look using it.
-In-use shots are a good strategy to attract more customers and influence them to make a purchase unconsciously.
+It gives them an idea of how the product will look and how they would use it.
+In-use shots are an excellent strategy to attract customers and unconsciously influence them to purchase.

 5. Dynamic animated shots